 For step-by-step instructions on how to maintain your GRS Laminate Riflestock, watch this video on the best procedure to apply the oil.

 ?: How do I mount the stock to my rifle?

-Please read the instructions below, if you are unsure, or not capable to do the installation, please get help from your GRS dealer.
+Please read the instructions below.
+If you are unsure or not capable of doing the installation, please get help from your GRS dealer.

 Loosen and remove the action screw behind the trigger guard and the front action screw.